Links between seabirds and coral reef ecology

 The drivers of seabird energy expenditure

-I identified the drivers of seabird energy expenditure and created a Shiny app, ‘The Seabird FMR Calculator’, to generate estimates of energy expenditure for any population of any species of breeding seabird: www.ruthedunn.shinyapps.io/seabird_fmr_calculator/.
+I investigate the large-scale drivers of seabird energy expenditure, including having created a Shiny app, ‘The Seabird FMR Calculator’, to generate estimates of energy expenditure for any population of any species of breeding seabird:

 The ecological importance of elasmobranchs

-I worked alongside Mike Heithaus and Yannis Papastamatiou at Florida International University to investigate the ecological importance of sharks and their relatives across the world's marine ecosystems, with a focus on coral reefs.
+I worked alongside Mike Heithaus and Yannis Papastamatiou at Florida International University to investigate the ecological importance of sharks and their relatives across the world's marine ecosystems, with a focus on reef sharks and coral reef ecosystems.

 Citizen science within intertidal ecosystems